steinerML/OpenCV---read-display-write/README.md

 Read, Display and Write an Image using OpenCV.
 ## Contents:

 Reading, displaying, and writing images are basic to image processing and computer vision.
-Even when cropping, resizing, rotating, or applying different filters to process images, you’ll need to first read in the images.
+Even when cropping, resizing, rotating, or applying different filters to process images, you’ll need to first read in the images

 I have used these three built-in functions, let’s find out what exactly each one does: